moniceHiemer/Final_Hiemer/README.md

 Larceny Population Map

 1. Download the csv files
-  -there should be 3 csv files
+  - There should be 3 csv files
 2. Save the csv files into your working directory

 3. Open the file FP_Map.R in R